playframework/playframework/documentation/manual/working/commonGuide/assets/AssetsOverview.md

 <script data-main="@routes.Assets.at("javascripts/main.js")" type="text/javascript" src="@routes.Assets.at("lib/requirejs/require.js")"></script>
 ```

 Note the `lib/requirejs/require.js` path.
-The `lib` folder denotes the extract WebJar assets, the `requirejs` folder corresponds to the WebJar artifactId, and the `require.js` refers to the required asset at the root of the WebJar.
+The `lib` folder denotes the extracted WebJar assets, the `requirejs` folder corresponds to the WebJar artifactId, and the `require.js` refers to the required asset at the root of the WebJar.
 To clarify, the `requirejs` webjar dependency is declared at your build file like:

 ```scala
 libraryDependencies += "org.webjars" % "requirejs" % "2.2.0"